jamesr66a/onnx/docs/Operators.md

 ### <a name="ArgMax"></a><a name="argmax">**ArgMax**</a>

-  Computes the indices of the max elements of the input tensor's element along the provided axis.
-The resulted tensor has the same rank as the input if keepdims equal 1.
-  If keepdims equal 0, then the resulted tensor have the reduced dimension pruned.
-  The type of the output tensor is integer.

 #### Versioning

 This operator is used if you are using version 1 of the default ONNX operator set until the next BC-breaking change to this operator; e.g., it will be used if your protobuf has: